Vietnam.vn - Nền tảng quảng bá Việt Nam

 Grab the neck and drag it home to feed the sleeping thing.

-The baby grew up in the swing of the cradle.
+The baby grew up in the rocking rhythm of the cradle.
 He grew up through the sunny summers.
 His summer had the sound of cicadas echoing in the air, the lullabies of white storks flying gracefully, the cries of cuckoos searching for their mates… The baby grew up in the lullabies, the songs, the warmth and love of his grandmother.

 Fairytale Summer